chemharuka/PQ_HDR_to_Gain_Map_HDR/README.md

 Include:

 1. PQHDRtoGMHDR, which convert png, tiff etc. PQ HDR file to Gain Map HDR.
 This code will read a image file as both SDR and HDR image, then calculate difference between two images as gain map.
-After denoise and gamma adjustment, combine SDR image with gain map to get GainMapHDR file.
+After denoise, combine SDR image with gain map to get GainMapHDR file.
 2. heic_hdr.py, a ChatGPT generated python script to convert all TIFF file to HEIC.

 ## Usage